Which StashAway Risk Index Should You Choose?

 Remember, higher risk doesn’t always mean higher returns

 There’s a common misconception that higher risk translates into higher returns.
 However, it’s not that straight-forward.

 Over a long time horizon (3-5 years), riskier investments, on average, have higher returns than less-risky investments.
-This is because the market, over the long term, goes up.
+This is because the market typically goes up over the long term.
 But, achieving these returns comes at the cost of exposing your investments to more volatility in the short term.